• Home

 The first stop on today’s Belize itinerary is Ice & Beans.
 This beachfront café is an island institution, with colourful tables and hammocks set right on the water.
 Grab a coffee and a bagel, and fuel up for the day.

-The best thing to do on Caye Caulker is to ride your bicycle around aimlessly.
+One of the best things to do in Caye Caulker is to ride your bicycle around aimlessly.
 There are so many gorgeous streets, palm-lined beaches, colourful buildings and perfect photo shots to discover.

 For lunch, you can’t miss the beachfront BBQs lined up along the main street.